KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Draw Rectangle Toolbar Item
 ---------------------------

-The 1st menu item shown in the picture above - (labeled only with :kbd:`Alt + R` in ver 0.9.2 - fixed in ver 0.9.4) - is the **Add Rectangle** button.
+The 1st menu item shown in the picture above - (labeled only with :kbd:`Alt` + :kbd:`R` in ver 0.9.2 - fixed in ver 0.9.4) - is the **Add Rectangle** button.
 After selecting this, drag the mouse to draw a rectangle.
 Use the rectangle toolbar (shown below) to change the fill color, border color and border width of the rectangle.

 .. image:: /images/Kdenlive_Alt-R_title_menu.png
    :align: left